Biometric Residence Permits Are Transitioning to eVisas

 Updating Your BRP

-If your personal details change, you must report them, and you may have to apply for a new Biometric Residence Permit.
+If your personal details change, you must report them.
 Failure to update your BRP can lead to verification issues and legal complications.

 BRP holders must proactively update their Biometric Residence Permit with any changes in personal details to avoid verification issues and maintain accurate legal records.
 You must apply for a BRP if your passport or travel document has expired, lost or stolen, or your details have changed.
 To update personal details on a BRP, individuals must fill out specific forms, such as the change of circumstances form, and provide supporting documentation to the Home Office.